 To learn how to manage and update your WordPress software, see the tutorial below:

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been certified, tested, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked to this site.
+This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been certified, tested, or reviewed by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked from this site.

 Did you enjoy this post?
 Feel free to use the share buttons below and share this tutorial with other online users.